AnmolSirola/Python/Readme.md

-All my python code that I wrote while revising python during summer.
+This repository contains all the Python code I wrote while revising Python concepts during the summer.
+It’s a structured collection of Jupyter notebooks and scripts covering basics to advanced topics.

 ### Commands
 - `conda activate ml`